waylo-api/HotelBot/README.md

     git commit -am "Waylo API first commit" git push heroku master
     ```
 4. You should be all set.
 Open your Facebook page  and start chatting with your new hotel booking bot!
-Remember you that earn on every hotel booking made through your bot.
+Congrats you have just enabled bot monetization.

 ## License